awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/customize-containers-ec2.md

   /etc/myapp: https://s3.amazonaws.com/mybucket/myobject
 ```

+**Note**
+Multiple extractions should not reuse the same target path\.
+Extracting another source to the same target path will replace rather than append to the contents\.

 ## Files<a name="linux-files"></a>

 You can use the `files` key to create files on the EC2 instance\.
 The content can be either inline in the configuration file, or the content can be pulled from a URL\.
 The files are written to disk in lexicographic order\.